discordjs/guide/guide/command-handling/adding-features.md

 `message.client`?
 Yes!
 Every library specific object has `client` as a property.
 That means that you don't have to pass it as a parameter to commands to access for example `client.guilds` or `client.commands` which you will need now.

 Now, in theory, all there is to do, is to delete the previous command from `client.commands` and require the file again.
-In practice though, you cannot do this that easy, as `require()` caches the file.
-If you would require it again, you would simply load previously cached file without any of your changes.
-In order to remove the file from the cache, you need to add the following line to your command's code:
+In practice though, you cannot do this that easily as `require()` caches the file.
+If you were to require it again, you would simply load the previously cached file without any of your changes.
+In order to remove the file from the cache, you need to add the following line to your code:

 ```js
 delete require.cache[require.resolve(`./${commandName}.js`)];
 ```

-After removing file from cache, all you have to do is require the file and add freshly loaded command to `client.commands`:
+After removing the command from the cache, all you have to do is require the file again and add the freshly loaded command to `client.commands`:

 ```js
 try {